-When it comes to exchanging digital assets with limited slippage, the blockchain ecosystem at large is still heavily reliant on centralized players to process trades in an instantaneous, cost effective manner.
-As such, it’s become common practice for large secondary exchanges such as Binance or Coinbase to maintain custody of the underlying assets in order to offer an optimized trading experience.
+When it comes to exchanging digital assets with limited slippage, the blockchain ecosystem was heavily reliant on centralized players.
+Large exchanges such as Binance or Coinbase maintain custody of underlying assets to offer an optimized trading experience.

 What is a DEX?

-For this to work, decentralized trade are handled between two parties using smart contracts.
-No intermediaries means no fees, no deposits, no sign-ups, and no counterparty risk.
+DEXs are non-custodial, meaning ownership of underlying assets is never revoked.
+DEXs have no intermediaries which mean they little to no fees, no deposits, no sign-ups, and no counterparty risk.
 In most cases, tokens never leave your wallet until they’ve successfully been swapped.

 Similar to centralized exchanges, most DEXs come complete with a variety of trading pairs, order pairs, charts and functionalities.
-In practice, users generally connect to a DEX using a private key or JSON file, where virtually all reputable DEXs ensure to never maintain an active record of the sensitive information used to access the platform.
+In practice, users generally connect to a DEX using a web 3 wallet like MetaMask.

 Price and quantity are set by one party — the maker — and either accepted or dismissed by another party — the taker.
 Both sides cryptographically sign the trade using their wallet, whether browser-based like MetaMask, web-based like Portis, or hardware like Ledger.